 Personally, I love making my code tidy and simple.
 So, when I have to plot several functions

-onto one plot, I like to use the plot()
+onto one plot, I like to use the plot() function only to create the axes, axis titles,

-and main title, and then use the lines()
+and main title, and then use the lines() function to plot all the functions.

 For example, the code below plots the first few Taylor expansions